 This is difficult to determine since reporting requirements vary from state to state.
 But a 2012 U.S. Department of Education survey reported that 1.78 million children (about 3.4% of the national school-aged population) were homeschooled in 2011, an increase of 17% since 2007.
 The National Home Education Research Institute reports even higher numbers.

-In Wisconsin, the state agency responsible for enrollment data reported for 2017-1that 2.16%of the school-aged population was homeschooled, though the percentage was significantly higher in some areas and was actually 30% in one community.
+In Wisconsin, the state agency responsible for enrollment data reported for 2017-18 that 2.16%of the school-aged population was homeschooled, though the percentage was significantly higher in some areas and was actually 30% in one community.
 For that same "school year," percentages as low as 1.12% and as high as 2.63% were reported in communities in my county.
 Annual membership in the largest organized local homeschool group in my area has usually averaged about 200 families (500-600 children), though for 2016-2017 the group swelled to over 250 families.
 Another group has 50-75 families, and a third averages 50-70 families.
 There is some overlap between the groups, but there are also a number of homeschooling families not affiliated with any organized support group.

 How do we choose materials and resources?